777arc/PySDR/content/cyclostationary.rst

 point out how even though there is only 1 FFT, you still need to do a ton of convolves

+* Discuss the difference between the periodagram and the PSD, paraphrase blog

 .. code-block:: python

     alphas = np.arange(0, 0.3, 0.001)